 Your child’s first visit

-- You can also help make your child’s visit a success by preparing them for their visit and portraying the dentist in a positive light.
+You can also help make your child’s visit a success by preparing them for their visit and portraying the dentist in a positive light.
 Make it an exciting adventure rather than any regular doctor’s visit.
 You can even play dentist at home practicing brushing each other’s teeth at home and setting expectations of the visit.

 - Avoiding promising things that the dentist may/may not do at the visit.
 This shows that the parent and dentist are not on the same team.